CommonSenseMachines/3devals/README.md

 # Evaluation framework for 3D generative AI

+Evals in 3D generative AI are broken.
+Let's fix it.

 ## Overview

 This repository contains CSM.AI API documentation and evaluation scripts for testing various 3D generation capabilities.
 The evaluation framework includes **automatic retry handling** for failed jobs due to rate limits or temporary API issues.
 Note: This script does not run AI retopology as this can be time consuming - retopology can be run separately on these outputs using the API docs at https://docs.csm.ai/sessions/retopology.